yusekiya/raspi3_setup/roles/kiosk_env/README.md

 kiosk_env_user: 'info'
 ```

-Whether enable autologin of the account or not.
+Whether to enable autologin of the account or not.

 ``` yaml
 kiosk_env_autologin_enabled: yes
 ```

-Whether show cursor.
+Whether to show cursor.

 ``` yaml
 kiosk_env_cursor_enabled: no

 ```

-Whether enable autohide of LXDE panel (task bar), and the height of the hidden panel .
+Whether to enable autohide of LXDE panel (task bar), and the height of the hidden panel .

 ``` yaml
 kiosk_env_autohide_enabled: yes